cdktf/cdktf-provider-okta/docs/idpSaml.typescript.md

 - *Type:* string

-Specifies whether to digitally sign <AuthnRequest> messages to the IdP.
+Specifies whether to digitally sign an AuthnRequest messages to the IdP.
+It can be `REQUEST` or `NONE`.
+Default: `REQUEST`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/idp_saml#request_signature_scope IdpSaml#request_signature_scope}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/idp_saml#request_signature_scope IdpSaml#request_signature_scope}

 ---